Vino’s standard unit of deployment are sandboxed WebAssembly binaries. Think of them as lightweight containers for code.

 Our mission at Vino revolves around reusing what works to deliver outcomes faster.
 Chances are you already have a lot of code so it’s important that we work with what exists.
 Teams can integrate Vino into any platform with either native SDKs or with Vino running as a microservice.
 Build up in pieces.

-The Vino runtime will be open when generally available and builds atop WasmCloud, an open source platform backed by large companies.
+The Vino runtime will be open when generally available and integrates with as a standard GRPC services.
 User-created Vino components are waPC-compliant WebAssembly that can run anywhere, including the kubernetes clusters you have now.
-We protect your investment in Vino by ensuring you can always get out what you put in.Learn more about waPC Learn how we use WasmCloud
+We protect your investment in Vino by ensuring you can always get out what you put in.Learn more about waPC

 Write Vino components in any language that compiles down to WebAssembly, like go, rust, swift, or AssemblyScript.
 Each component is like a single asynchronous function whose parameters can arrive in pieces from any location and whose output is a stream, piped into a downstream input.
 Components join together into schematics and applications are collections of schematics.

 WebAssembly components are naturally sandboxed and come pre-baked with 25 years of web application security already included.
-Privileged access is granted per-component, reducing the surface area for vulnerabilities.Visit our WebAssembly FAQ
+Privileged access is granted per-component, reducing the surface area for vulnerabilities.Learn more about how Vino works

 We built Vino because we were tired of solving solved problems.
 We wanted to build faster, cheaper, and better.

 We spent seven years testing Vino's core ideas and are excited to share what we've built.